sfs-projects/ml/ibm-spotify-clustering-recommender-system/README.md

-# Spotify Music Clustering
+# Spotify Clustering and Recommender System

-This project aims to create a recommendation system for Spotify songs by using various clustering techniques.
+This project explores unsupervised learning techniques to cluster and recommend songs from the Spotify API.

 ## Table of Contents
 1. [Overview](#overview)